 NOTE: An access category criteria type can be associated with more than one access category criteria values.
 In this case, the access attempt matches the access category if the access criteria for the access attempt matches any of the associated access criteria type values.

-- the payload information IE of the DL NAS transport message set to include a payload information type field indicating that the payload container contains operator-specific access category definitions:
+- the Payload container type IE of the DL NAS TRANSPORT message indicating that the Payload container IE contains operator-specific access category definitions:

-Editor's note: The encoding of the payload information type field for operator-specific access category definitions is FFS.
+Editor's note: The encoding of the Payload container type IE for operator-specific access category definitions is FFS.

-Editor's note: Whether operator-specific categories can be sent to roaming UEs is FFS.
+Upon receiving a DL NAS TRANSPORT message with a Payload container type IE indicating that the Payload container IE contains operator-specific access category definitions, the UE shall store the operator-specific access category definitions for the registered PLMN.

-Upon receiving a DL NAS transport message with a payload information IE containing a payload information type field indicating that the payload container contains operator-specific access category definitions, the UE shall store the operator-specific access category definitions for the registered PLMN.
+Editor's note: It is FFS whether additional mechanisms are needed to ensure operator-specific access categories sent to the UE using NAS transport are delivered reliably.

-12.2.1.3 Mapping of access attempts to access categories
+Editor's note: It is FFS whether other NAS control plane messages can be used to send operator-specific access categories to the UE.

-Upon receiving a request from the upper layers for an access attempt, the NAS shall categorize the access attempt into one ore more access categories as follows:
+12.2.1.3 Mapping of access attempts to an access category

-- if the UE is in 5GMM-IDLE mode, the NAS shall:
+When the UE is in 5GMM-IDLE mode, upon receiving a request from the upper layers for an access attempt, the NAS shall categorize the access attempt into one access category by performing the following steps in order until a match between the access attempt and an access category is found:

-1) evaluate whether the access attempt matches any of the standardized access categories specified in 3GPP TS 22.261 [3];
+- the NAS shall evaluate whether the access attempt matches standardized access category 0 as specified in 3GPP TS 22.261 [3];